vinay-a1/SQL-Query-Webapp/README.md

 # SQL QUERY WEB APP

-This is a web-based application designed and implemnted in ReactJS which is capable of running SQL queries and displaying the results of said query.
+This is a web-based responsive application designed and implemnted in ReactJS which is capable of running SQL queries and displaying the results of said query.
 I have designed my own queries whose query syntax rules are given below:-

 ## GET QUERY